-Several papers have explored performance of P2P networks [1], [8], [13], [15]-[17], [21], [23], [25].
-Several of these deal with optimal scheduling algorithms.
+Several papers have explored performance of P2P networks [1], [8], [13], [15], [17], [21], [23], [25].
+Ones that deal with various optimal scheduling algorithms are particularly related.
 For example, Mundinger et al. [16], [17] characterize the problem of file sharing in networks with heterogeneous upload capacities and discrete file divisions.
 They also explore initial results for cases where the file to be shared can be divided into infinitely small pieces.
-Another example is [8] which discusses optimal strategies for file distribution when multiple classes of service exist.
-Recently, Mehyar et al. [15] extended Mundinger's upload-constrained result and look at average finish time problems.
-They provide solutions for all cases in which the number of nodes is three or less, as well as solutions to a special class of larger cases.
-Building upon all this work while identifying new inductive structures and using new techniques such as water-filling, this paper provides a complete explicit algorithm to minimize average finish time with an arbitrary number of peers.
+Another example is [8] where optimal strategies is discussed for file distribution when multiple classes of service exist.
+Recently, Mehvar et al. [15] extend Mundinger's upload-constrained result and look at average finish time problems.
+They provide solutions for all cases in which the number of nodes is three or less, as well as solutions to a small set of higher order cases.
+Building upon all these work while identifying new inductive structures and using new techniques such as water-filling, this paper provides a complete explicit algorithm to minimize average finish time with an arbitrary number of peers.

-The main difficulty of the design of optimal filedistribution algorithms is the need to keep track of data identity.
-In other words, a node must receive a whole file, rather than just an amount of data equal to the file size which could include much duplication.
+The main difficulty of the design of optimal file-distribution algorithms is the need to keep track of data identity.
+In other words, a whole file is needed as opposed to just that amounts of data, which could include much duplication.
 This complicates the problem of how a node should choose to send a piece of data from "who most needs this amount of data?" to "who most needs this particular piece of data?"
 Ignoring this constraint significantly reduces the complexity of the problem [18] but results in unrealistic results.
 In general, how the overall network benefits from the decision to send a particular piece of data to a particular node depends on the optimality criterion, as well as the physical constraints of the nodes involved.

-This paper is a step towards addressing the problem of designing explicit file dissemination scheduling algorithms which provably minimize average finish time.
+This paper focuses on the problem of designing explicit file dissemination scheduling algorithms which minimize average finish time.
 To overcome the above mentioned difficulty, our overall strategy is to use an intermediate step by introducing another concept (min-min time), which has an inherent inductive structure that facilitates algorithm design.
-This sub-problem is of independent interest when there is a chance that the network will be partitioned by network failures; by minimizing the time until another node has an entire copy of the file, this schedule improves the probability that all nodes will eventually be able to recieve the complete file [11].

 The paper is organized as follows.
-Section II reviews the

-solution that achieves the optimal last finish time and then formulates the min-min and average finish time problems.
-After that, we present the main result in section III, where an explicit solution to achieve the optimal min-min times is provided, along with a water-filling interpretation.
-We conclude in section IV and discuss some possible interesting extensions.
+Section II reviews the solution that achieves optimal last finish time and then formulates the minmin and average finish time problems.
+After that, we present two main results.
+The first one is in section III, where an explicit solution to achieve the optimal min-min times is provided, along with a water-filling interpretation.
+The second one is in section IV, where we argue that achieving min-min times can potentially minimize the average finish time.
+We conclude in section V and discuss some possible extensions.